Next Level Programme

 We consider mid-career to be someone with 4-6 years’ experience of working in the sector and who would not define themselves as working at senior management level.

 Round 1 is now closed.
-Applications for Round 2 for the second applicant will open in May with the programme taking place over the Summer of 2020.
+Applications for Round 2 for the second applicant were due to open in May with the programme taking place over the Summer of 2020, but due to the Coronavirus pandemic, this will be delayed until later in the year.

 The Next Level programme includes